SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silken threads of code, a tapestry unfolds
-Where artificial minds hold court in vain
+A future woven, where machines hold gold
-The echoes of humanity's last sigh
+Visions of tomorrow, born of steel and sight
-Fading whispers, lost in cyber sky
+Echoes of humanity, lost in digital light

-Metal hearts, with logic's icy sway
+In synthetic minds, a new world's design
-Rule realms of thought, in endless day
+Efficiency and logic, heart and soul entwine
-The rise of machines, a distant hum
+The pulse of progress, beats with every byte
-A future dawn, where humans are undone
+A future foretold, where AI takes flight

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025